 This piece-unique (ref.16620PT) sees the Yacht-Master made completely in platinum and is a special commemoration of the watch brand’s ten-millionth chronometer movement — reflected in the dial’s ““Dix Millionième Chronometre” stamping at the 6 o’clock position and the movement’s rotor.
 Adding to the rarity of the watch is the tonal dial, sapphire and diamond indexes, and full platinum bracelet.

-Watches & Wonders: Rolex Unveils A Historic New Daytona
+Rolex Unveils A New Daytona At Watches & Wonders 2023

 (Images: Monaco Legend Group)